Marquise-Cut Diamonds Buying Guide: Vintage & Modern

 However, the pointed ends of a marquise-cut diamond can snag and chip.
 Make sure these ends are secured and covered by prongs in their setting.
 The marquise's unique shape can also make it a challenge to find one that's well-cut and symmetrical without a ghastly bowtie region.
 Finding the perfect marquise shape may take some time, especially if you're searching for larger sizes or have a tight budget.

-Judging Cut Quality and Shape in Marquise-Cut Diamonds
+Marquise-Cut Diamonds Ideal Cut Quality and Shape

-You can’t evaluate the cut quality of a marquise diamond the same way you evaluate a round brilliant.
+You can't evaluate the cut quality of a marquise diamond the same way you evaluate a round brilliant.
 In fact, the cut quality of a marquise, like all fancy-shaped diamonds, is largely subjective.
-You absolutely have to get a good, closeup look at a marquise-cut diamond before you buy.
+You absolutely have to get a good, close-up look at a marquise-cut diamond before you buy.

 You'll want to choose a diamond with great shape appeal.
 If a diamond's appearance seems a little off, it's likely due to poor shape or asymmetry.